-Social Media is a great tool of communication that bring new waves of content to you in seconds.
+Social Media is a great tool of communication that brings new waves of content to you in seconds.
 Even with the advantages of social media, there are negative sides to social media that affect people’s mental health.
-A 2016 study in the ‘Computers in Human Behavior Journal’ found that three times more of the amount risk of anxiety and depression are among people who use the most social media platforms in a test group of 1,700 people.
-From my personal experience, social media affects my emotions on a deeper level.
-As a content creator, I found myself constantly checking my social media from Instagram to Twitter to Facebook.
-There is so much information that I felt like I needed to keep up.
-I found myself battling with anxiety and exhaustion of creating new content to the point of being burnt out.
+In a 2016 study found that three times more of the amount of risk of anxiety and depression are among people who use the most social media platforms.
+Social media can affects your emotions on a deeper level.
+Taking a social media break is key for your health.